Wendell Young

+Early life

+Young was born on August 1, 1963, in Halifax, Nova Scotia, Canada to parents Helen and Doug.
+Young was their second youngest child between three brothers and a sister.
+His older brother Darrell was also involved in ice hockey; he served as a coach in the Atlantic University Athletic Association Hockey League.

 Playing career

+Amateur

+While growing up in Nova Scotia, Young played in the Halifax Major Midget Hockey League for the Cole Harbour Colts.
+Following his 1979–80 season with the Colts, Young was drafted in the sixth round, 66th overall, by the Kitchener Rangers in the Ontario Hockey League (OHL) Priority Selection.

+Professional

 Young played for the Vancouver Canucks, Philadelphia Flyers, Pittsburgh Penguins and Tampa Bay Lightning in the National Hockey League.
 Young is the only hockey player to have won a Memorial Cup (in 1982 with the Kitchener Rangers), a Calder Cup (with the 1988 Hershey Bears and as a manager with the 2022 Chicago Wolves), a Turner Cup (with the 1998 and 2000 Chicago Wolves), and a Stanley Cup (with the 1991 and 1992 Penguins).
 He also has 2 Robertson Cups with the Kitchener Rangers as Ontario Hockey League Champions in 1981 and 1982.